AndrewEllis93/Print-Tuning-Guide/articles/voron_v2_gantry_squaring.md

     - Your gantry should align so that:
         - The Z joints feel perfectly flush along the side, and
-        - When raising and lowering your lower Z joint by hand, the bolt should slide in perfectly without hitting the sides.
+        - When raising and lowering your lower Z joint by hand, the bolt slides in perfectly without hitting the sides.

         - ![](./images/voron_v2_gantry_squaring/Alignment-Side.png) ![](./images/voron_v2_gantry_squaring/Alignment-Hole.png)